 5. Use Anti-Malware Software

-You can install good anti-malware software on your child’s device.
+You can install good anti-malware software on the device your child is using to access the gaming platform.
+PC’s and Android tablets are the most at risk.
 This will help protect your kids from malware and other cyber threats.

 Internet Safety and Monitoring Friendships

 Social networking for gamers provides hours of engaging fun for people to connect and play with others one-on-one or within a team.
 Kids and teens will delete friendships overtime and you may even find that they spend time online with their friends watching movies or simply chatting while they play games with others.
 This is important to be aware of so that you can be involved with your child’s online activities through regular conversations with them.